-The Trans-Siberian's last leg covers 3648km - that's more than the Moscow-Ulan-Ude journey alone - as it rolls into Russia's 'wild east'.
+The Trans-Siberian's last leg covers a staggering 3648km as it rolls into Russia's 'wild east'.
 This region has always lived by its own rules.
 'Moscow is far' runs the local mantra.
 The people, like the countryside, are a bit wilder and more rugged than their Western brethren.
 Travelling this way before the Trans-Siberian was built, Anton Chekhov wrote that it 'seethes with life in a way that you can have no conception of in Europe'.
 And that's still apt.

-Out the window, the taiga and Stalin-era housing blocks may seem similar to back west, but off the tracks lurk surprises like Blagoveshchensk, a border town of tsar-era buildings on the Amur River; Birobidzhan, Stalin's failed 'Zion'; and the bustling riverside metropolis of Khabarovsk.
+Out the window, the taiga and Stalin-era housing blocks may seem similar to back west, but off the tracks lurk surprises such as Blagoveshchensk, a border town of tsar-era buildings on the Amur River; Birobidzhan, Stalin's failed 'Zion'; and the charming riverside city of Khabarovsk.
 The railway ends at the stunning mountains-meet-ocean setting of Vladivostok, a once-closed navy port that today is Asia's uniquely Russian rising powerhouse.